NethServer/ns8-nethsecurity-controller/README.md

 - logs.json: a dashboard where you can visualize the logs from all the connected machines and filter them by hostname, application, and priority
 - loki.json: a dashboard with the most important metrics from Loki, like the number of logs ingested, the number of logs dropped, and the status of queriers

-Grafana is accessible at `https://<controller-host>/grafana/`, default credentials are `admin`/`admin`.
-You can change them on the first login.
+Grafana is accessible at `https://<controller-host>/grafana/`, default credentials are the same set for the controller.
+You should change them on the first login.

 ### WebSSH